Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Eradiction / Remediation
 - [ ] Lessons Learned

 #### Q55.
-Which is _not_ a principle of zero trust security?

-- [x] assume breach
-- [ ] verify explicitly
-- [ ] use least privilege access
-- [ ] trust but verify

-#### Q56.
 Which programming language is most susceptible to buffer overflow attacks?

 - [x] C
 - [ ] Java
 - [ ] Ruby
 - [ ] Python

-#### Q57.
+#### Q56.
 Which list correctly describes risk management techniques?

 - [ ] risk acceptance, risk mitigation, risk containment, and risk qualification
 - [ ] risk avoidance, risk transference, risk containment, and risk quantification
 - [ ] risk avoidance, risk mitigation, risk containment, and risk acceptance
 - [x] risk avoidance, risk transference, risk mitigation, and risk acceptance

-### Q58.
+### Q57.
 To implement encryption in transit, such as with the HTTPS protocol for secure web browsing, which type(s) of encryption is/are used?

 - [ ] asymmetric
 - [x] both symmetric and asymmetric